Nigerian foods that reduce blood sugar for diabetes patients

 Being diagnosed with diabetes doesn’t mean you have to eat uninteresting foods or foods that test bland.
 Nigeria is blessed with natural foods and a large variety of healthy meals that are good for people with diabetes.

 You can draw a three-course meal plan with the foods listed in this article.
+Sticking with these meals can help drastically reduce your blood sugar levels.
 You can also consult a dietician to help you draw up a standard Nigerian meal plan.